andali89/PDPSO_Implementation/README.md

 This is an implementation of a discrete particle swarm optimizaiton algorithm called PDPSO for product portfolio planning problems.
-The algorithm adopts a probability-based solution updating mechanism and a solution reparing strategy to improve the performance.
+The algorithm adopts a probability-based solution updating mechanism and a solution repairing strategy to improve the performance.
 For a detailed description of the PDPSO algorihtm please refer to